JingwenGao-Gwen/Student-dashboard-demo/README.md

 ### 3. Course navigation and detail information

 The course-planning workflow was improved so that students can move from an available-course entry to more detailed course information.
-The detail view connects course metadata with major and general competency sub-attributes, reducing the need to switch repeatedly between the dashboard and SIS.
+After clicking the course id corresponding to "Available courses", the user will be redirected to the detail interface of the corresponding course id.

 This design makes recommendations easier to interpret: students can review not only which course is suggested, but also what the course covers and why it may contribute to a competency area.